-In 2020 the GCF's eighth Co-Chairs, Sue Szabo (Canada) and Nauman Bashir Bhatti (Pakistan), had intended for the Board to quickly finalise its strategic plan for the GCF-1 replenishment period - a left-over agenda item from the replenishment discourse in late 2019 - and then proceed with addressing often delayed policy gaps necessary for further development of the Fund.
-The co-chairs also wanted to press ahead with further reforms to Board governance.
-However, these intentions were quickly derailed by Covid-19, which, following an in-person Board meeting in Geneva in mid-March, forced the Board to conduct all proceedings virtually for the remainder of 2020.
-This attempted shift to deliberating and approving important policy reforms via remote sessions was met with reluctance by most developingcountry Board members, who cited major connectivity and capacity constraints.
+In 2021 the GCF's ninth Co-Chairs, Jean-Christophe Donnellier (France) and José De Luna Martinez (Mexico), continued to struggle, as had their predecessors from Canada and Pakistan in 2020, with efforts to address - often delayed - policy gaps necessary for further development of the Fund.
+This was exacerbated by Board proceedings that had to be conducted entirely virtually due to the ongoing Covid-19 pandemic.
+As in 2020, attempts to deliberate and approve important policy reforms via remote sessions were, with few exceptions, largely unsuccessful.
+The reluctance by most developing-country Board members to deliberate policy reforms virtually could not be overcome, with many also experiencing major connectivity and capacity constraints.
 These challenges extended to the Board committees too, and hampered progress in some of their ongoing policy formulation work.
 Instead, the Board focused on its operative and administrative core tasks, such as accreditation, the approval of proposals and disbursement of GCF funding, as well as issuing and considering required reports, administrative functions and budget approvals.

-Although also challenged in its work arrangements by the pandemic, the Secretariat - under the leadership of GCF Executive Director Yannick Glemarec, who was only in his second year at the helm - was largely able to stay on track with programming targets set for 2020.
-Glemarec's selection by the Board at its 22nd meeting in February 2019 as the third GCF head came at an inopportune time following the surprise resignation of Howard Bamsey after only 18 months in the role and at a time when the first replenishment process had already started.
-Concurrently to securing a successful first replenishment, however, Glemarec immediately began to rationalise and reorganise operational procedures of the GCF under a still expanding Secretariat, to improve management of a growing portfolio of projects and programmes and rapidly growing disbursement of funds.
-This included the development and issuance of a number of operational handbooks and guidelines - including, for example, the ongoing participatory development of a comprehensive set of 11 sector guides across the Fund's eight results areas that is due to be completed by mid-2021 and is meant to guide and inform the development of high quality funding approvals.
-This work continued in 2020 with the added focus on adaptive management to deal with pandemic-related delays and challenges in portfolio implementation (see earlier CFF 11 from 2011 to 2019 for a more detailed elaboration of the GCF's operational development).
+As in 2020, in contrast to the Board, the Secretariat under the leadership of GCF Executive Director Yannick Glemarec in his third year at the helm - was largely able to stay on track with programming targets set for 2021 despite the continued pandemic challenges to its work arrangements.
+Glemarec's focus on rationalising and reorganising operational procedures of the GCF under a still expanding Secretariat and on the improved management of a growing portfolio of projects and programmes with rapidly growing disbursement of funds continued, but with the added focus on adaptive management to deal with pandemicrelated delays and challenges in portfolio implementation.
+This has necessitated the adjustment and extension of the timelines for some ongoing efforts, which include the development and issuance of a number of operational handbooks and guidelines - such as, for example, the ongoing participatory development of a comprehensive set of 11 sector guides across the Fund's eight results areas now due to be completed by mid-2022 and the ongoing process to update the GCF's interim environmental and social safeguards - meant to promote and inform the development of high quality funding approvals (see earlier CFF 11 from 2011 to 2020 for a more detailed elaboration of the GCF's operational development).